dd32/td-gh-ex/readme.txt

 Contributors: spicethemes
 Requires at least: 4.7
 Tested up to: 4.9.5
-Stable tag: 2.8
+Stable tag: 2.8.3

 Multi-purpose WordPress theme

 == Description ==

-Rockers is a responsive multi-purpose WordPress theme.
-It is a flexible theme suitable for agency, blog, business, corporate, finance, account, consulting or portfolios.
-This theme is easy and straight forward for customization.
-We have provided Several customization options in the theme allows you to setup site as per your targeted online presence.
+Rockers is a responsive, multi-purpose WordPress theme.
+It's flexible and perfect to build websites for agencies, blogs, businesses, finance, accounting, consulting, corporations, or portfolios.
+Customization is easy and straight-forward, with options provided that allow you to set up your site to perfectly fit your desired online presence.

 == Installation ==